-(2) The pump has stopped.
+- 2) The pump has stopped.
 On an electric pump system, check the lights on the EPD module.
-Four quick flashes, followed by a pause, means there has been a low voltage condition from the battery to the EPD.

-(3) The pump is not getting any liquid (tank is empty, strainer is plugged,....)

-(4) The section valves or A-B LiquiShift valves are not opening.
+Four quick flashes, followed by a pause, means there has been a low voltage condition from the battery to the EPD. - 3) The pump is not getting any liquid (tank is empty, valve closed, strainer plugged) - 4) The section valves or A-B LiquiShift valves are not opening.

-(5) If this occurs fairly regularly at the start of a pass, consider the following:
+If the Solution Pump Dry warning appears fairly regularly at the start of a pass:

-(a) On a Rate Controller 2000, increase the PWM Startup setting, and this should go away.

-On a GreenStar Rate Controller:

-(1) Raise the PWM Low Limit.
-This will get the pump pumping sooner.

-(2) Close recirculation as much as possible.
-With recirculation open, it's easier for the first liquid pumped to recirculate instead of going to the rows.
+- 1) On a Rate Controller 2000, increase the PWM Startup setting, and this should go away. - 2) On a GreenStar Rate Controller, raise the PWM Low Limit.
+The pump will get up to rate faster. - 3) Close recirculation as much as possible. - 4) Increase the first 2 digits of the Valve Calibration number in PWM Setup.

-(3) Increase the first 2 digits of the Valve Cal number.
-(May have to set the last 2 digits at 32).